...

 You can experiment with different phrasings and approaches to understand what works best for your bot’s goal.
 You should test your prompts as you go and observe how the chatbot responds.
 Then, you can analyze the generated output and refine your prompts accordingly.

-Even though ours is a good example of a prompt you can use to quickly and easily build a chatbot with GPT-3 for your WhatsApp channel, it is, of course, not the only one.
+Even though ours is a good example of a prompt you can use to quickly and easily build and integrate a chatbot with OpenAI for your WhatsApp channel, it is, of course, not the only one.

 If you’re looking for more inspiration to get your prompt writing journey started, here are a couple more.